victorjunnanpan/pansyntaxlab/content/presentation/index.md

 ### 2026

-• Weng, Tingting and Victor Junnan Pan (2026) ‘Reconstructing the Demonstrative System of Common Wu: Evidence from Demonstrative Hybridization in Wu Dialect Islands’, paper presented at 13th Conference of the European Association of Chinese Linguistics (EACL-13), Paris, France, September 2-4.
+• Weng, Tingting and Victor Junnan Pan (2026) ‘Reconstructing the Demonstrative System of Common Wu: Evidence from Demonstrative Hybridization in Wu Dialect Islands’, paper presented at *The 13th Conference of the European Association of Chinese Linguistics (EACL-13)*, Paris, France, September 2-4.

 • Yan, Jin and Victor Junnan Pan (2026) 'Toward a typology of yes/no questions in Mandarin Chinese dialects: temporal and spatial evolutions', paper presented at *Methods in Dialectology and Language Diversity XIX (Methods XIX)*, University of British Columbia, Vancouver, Canada, August 4-7.